Viceroyalty of Peru: Religion

+One of the causes of the discovery of America was the spread of the Catholic Church, and since the creation of the Peruvian viceroyalty, society has been characterized by professing Catholicism and possessing a deep religious spirit.

+In the 17th century, the Catholic Church prospered enormously: in Lima, with 26,000 inhabitants, it had nineteen churches and monasteries and ten percent of its population consisted of priests, canons, friars and nuns, who penetrated deeply into the life of the people, in whose families it was almost a traditional attitude to dedicate one of the children to religious life and to rigorously observe the Angelus prayers at noon and the rosary, in addition to attending the various worship activities.

+After the founding of Lima, a diocese was established in 1541, which, in 1548, was elevated to the status of Archdiocese during the administration of Pedro de la Gasca.
+This archdiocese had jurisdiction over all the other diocese then operating in South America, The first archbishop was Friar Jerónimo de Loayza, until Friar Turibius of Mogrovejo was appointed archbishop in 1581.
+Mogrovejo is considered the true organizer of the ecclesiastical system in the viceroyalty, and to this end, he convened two provincial councils in Lima.
+Accordingly, the Peruvian church was organized into archdiocese's, diocese's, and parishes.

-In 1671, Rose of Lima was canonized by Pope Clement X. Rose was the first native-born American to become a Catholic saint.
+In 1671, Rose of Lima was canonized by Pope Clement X. Rose was the first native-born American to become a Catholic saint, being born in 1586.
 Pope Benedict XIII elevated another two important Peruvian saints, Toribio Alfonso de Mogrovejo and Francisco de Solano.

-Diego Quispe Tito was a famous artist before the age of Independence.
+Martin de Porres, born in 1579, was canonized by Pope John XXIII in 1962, becoming the first Catholic saint of color in the Americas.

 Science

 In 1737, Jorge Juan y Santacilia and Antonio de Ulloa, Spanish scientists sent by the French Academy on a scientific mission to measure a degree of meridian arc at the equator, arrived in the colony.
 They also had the mission of reporting on disorganization and corruption in the government and smuggling.
 Their report was published later, under the title Noticias Secretas de América (Secret News From America).